MuhammadSawalhy/bash-scripting/README.md

   done
   ```

-- For loop can do such as in javascript, java, and C#:
+- For loop can do such as in javascript, java, and C#, etc:
   ```bash
   for (( i=0; i<=10; i++ )); do
     echo $i